-President & CEO, Volkswagen Group of America; CEO of Volkswagen Brand North American Region tories, and government entities.
+President & CEO, Volkswagen Group of America; CEO of Volkswagen Brand North American Region businesses, academic institutions, national laboratories, and government entities.
 This collaboration drives discovery and allows rapid scaling of those discoveries for the benefit of the regional and national economy, as well as the businesses making up the mobility industrial base in Tennessee.

 To drive further innovation, academics and research institutions need to communicate and partner with businesses to better understand the challenges each business faces and determine how to implement successfully and to scale solutions.
 As Chairperson of Nissan Americas Jérémie Papin recounted, large suppliers like his company can play a key role in coordinating how an idea can scale.
-"There is plenty of capital available for a good idea, but [large suppliers] can help by solidifying revenue streams or making a very concrete road to scale, which is basically going to be the make-or-break of any startup."
+"There is plenty of capital available for a good idea, but [large suppliers] can help by solidifying revenue streams or making a very concrete road to scale, which is basically